98 Random Acts of Kindness To Do With Your Child - Baby Chick

 10. Make a Card for Someone

-You don’t have to have a special occasion to do this.
+You don’t need a special occasion to do this.
 This is even more special if the kid makes it entirely themselves.
 Those are the best gifts.

 11. Plan a Special Day for the Family